Not only with a view to action, but even when we are not going to do anything,

 INTRODUCTION to COURTROOM TECHNOLOGY

-This is the era of technologically advanced trial strategy and the electronic high tech courtroom (Courtroom 21), (1 - Sample Federal Courtroom), (2 - Report), (3 - 16 minutes of streaming VIDEO of the courtroom technology in a new Texas federal courthouse; standard stuff but nicely explained), (4 - How a part-time preacher, full-time lawyer used technology to whip a giant drug company in the Texas Vioxx trial), (5- article), (6 - Courtroom Technology in Harris County, TX), (7 - various configurations of electronic courtrooms).
-It's also the age of the geek, not the geezer.
+This is the era of technologically advanced trial strategy and the electronic high tech courtrooom (video) (1 - Bexar County Courtroom video), (2 - Sample Federal Courtroom), (3 - Report), (4 - How a part-time preacher, full-time lawyer used technology to whip a giant drug company in the Texas Vioxx trial), (5- article), (6 - Courtroom Technology in Harris County, TX), (7 - various configurations of electronic courtrooms) (8 - 2006 video of Courtroom Technology in the Harris County, Tx, Civil Courthouse).
+At one time, Federal Judge Janis Jacks of Corpus Christi, Texas, had posted a 16-minute streaming video of the courtroom technology in the new Corpus Texas federal courthouse; it was standard stuff but very nicely explained; naturally, the feds too the video down.)
+This is the age of the geek, not the geezer.
 Skilled defenders must possess technical skills.
-If (like me at 70) you are a geezer, you have to adapt to the situation.
+If (like me at 75) you are a geezer, you have to adapt to the situation.
 Technology has tremendous potential as a tool for favorably impacting trial advocacy, e.g., (1), (2), (3), (4).
 Every advocate has the duty to learn how to integrate new strategies, technologies and delivery systems (1 - See Computer Generated Exhibits in Seeing Is Believing - part of a 376-page 2005 presentation on indigent defense), (2 - how to) into the trial process as a way of enhancing the trial presentation.
 Electronic gadgetry, e.g., the computer and a plethora of other delivery devices like scanners, CD burners, LCD projectors, video platforms (document camera), monitors, speakers, DVD players, printers, etc., furnishes a number of weapons for use in your arsenal of advocacy tools.
 At the case management level (See the list of case management software products below.) your computer can function as the pretrial notebook that helps you plan your case.
 You can use it to keep track of deadlines, pleadings, documents, discovery, work products, witness statements, pretrial motions, voir dire questions, openings, arguments, etc. Later you can use it as a trial notebook.
 [Note: On the issue of personal computers, I have had disastrous service from two expensive Dell laptops; fool me once, shame on Dell; fool me twice, I take the blame for the second purchase.
 Never again.]
 Modern day prosecutors - most of 'em are much more computer literate than defenders - are definitely gearing up for the electronic courtroom.
 Except for in-house training programs of public defenders, much of the CLE offered to defenders focuses on chest-thumping pigs-I-have-stuck stories, hand-wringing over constitutional violations, and discussion of constitutional due process criminal procedure.
 Only in 2009, at a 5-day program at Cal Western, did federal public defenders eschew their traditional one-speech-after-another conferences and first try their hand at a learning by doing trial advocacy program.
 Meanwhile, state prosecutors go about their business of getting ready for the courtroom trial, creating nationwide training programs, conducted by the National College of District Attorneys (the educational arm of the National District Attorneys Association), in cities throughout the U.S.A., and building a huge National Advocacy Center (NAC) training facility, complete with full-service hotel, in Columbia, SC, where prosecutors from throughout the nation flock for state-of-the-art trial practice training.
 The National District Attorneys Association and its research arm, the American Prosecutors Research Institute (APRI), offer state prosecutors a buffet of free NAC 4-day training programs concentrating on development of advocacy skills in a learning-by-doing atmosphere.
 The US Department of Justice (Office of Legal Education) has similar training facilities for federal prosecutors at the NAC in Columbia, including a dedicated intensive technology training center.
-[Note: Every state court prosecutor in the country should subscribe to the Pros-CLE Yahoo E-Discussion Group.]
+[Note: Every state court prosecutor in the country should subscribe to my friend Jim Dedman's Pros-CLE Yahoo E-Discussion Group.]

 Modern day jurors - most of 'em are either geeks or baby boomers - receive and process information through increasingly sophisticated visual media.
 Every trial lawyer, particularly defenders, must learn how to use technology to engage the jury.
 The persuasive force and eloquent power derived from using visual and aural displays of information in electronic form, e.g., computer-generated exhibits, at trial simply cannot be ignored.
 In their most complex form, these types of exhibits, i.e., computer generated exhibits, re-create events in animated or simulated form.
 In electronic courtrooms around the country, we see graphic depictions of so many things, e.g., scientific principles and concepts such as DNA, real time occurrences such as complex homicides, injuries to internal aspects of the body, the trail of money in money laundering cases, chronologies of events in timelines, explanations of mathematical calculations, complicated factual scenarios, etc.